fkhadra/react-contexify/README.md

 ### The onClick callback

-The `onClick` callback of the `Item` component give you access to an object with 4 properties:
+The `onClick` callback of the `Item` component gives you access to an object with 4 properties:

 #### event

-The event property refer to the native event which triggered the menu.
+The event property refers to the native event which triggered the menu.
 It can be used to access the mouse coordinate or any other event prop.

 ```js
 const onClick = ({ event, ref, data, dataFromProvider }) => {